PolyCatDev/bluecat-legacy/README.md

 This is my own tweaked image deployment that I maintain for myself.

-If anyone is using these images please reach out with a bug report so that I don't randomly change thing on your computer.
+If anyone is using these images please reach out with a bug report so that I don't randomly change things on your computer.

 ## Changes and Features